FDSchaefer/omni8task/README.md

 ### Production Context

 In clinical environments, MRI processing pipelines need to run continuously and reliably across different hospital IT infrastructures.
-Docker solves several real-world problems:
+Docker is very useful for this purpose.

-**Infrastructure independence:** Hospitals use diverse systems (Windows servers, Linux clusters, cloud VMs).
-Docker ensures the pipeline runs identically everywhere without dependency conflicts or manual configuration.
+**Infrastructure independence:** Docker ensures the pipeline runs identically everywhere without dependency conflicts or manual configuration.(Windows servers, Linux clusters, cloud VMs)

-**Continuous processing:** MRI scanners produce images throughout the day.
+**Continuous processing:** Users produce images throughout the day.
 The watch mode container monitors an input directory and automatically processes new scans as they arrive - no manual intervention needed.
-This matches the actual workflow where technologists save scans to a shared folder and expect automated processing.

 **Isolation and safety:** Medical systems require strict separation from other hospital IT.
 Containerization provides process isolation, preventing pipeline failures from affecting other systems and vice versa.